Grotesque: In literature

 The grotesque received a new shape with Alice's Adventures in Wonderland by Lewis Carroll, when a girl meets fantastic grotesque figures in her fantasy world.
 Carroll manages to make the figures seem less frightful and fit for children's literature, but still utterly strange.
 Another comic grotesque writer who played on the relationship between sense and nonsense was Edward Lear.
-Humorous, or festive nonsense of this kind has its roots in the seventeenth century traditions of fustian, bombastic and satirical writing.
+Humorous or festive nonsense of this kind has its roots in the seventeenth-century traditions of fustian, bombastic and satirical writing.

 During the nineteenth-century category of grotesque body was increasingly displaced by the notion of congenital deformity or medical anomaly.
 Building on this context, the grotesque begins to be understood more as deformity and disability, especially after the First World War, 1914–18.
 In these terms, the art historian Leah Dickerman has argued that "The sight of horrendously shattered bodies of veterans returned to the home front became commonplace.
 The accompanying growth in the prosthetic industry struck contemporaries as creating a race of half-mechanical men and became an important theme in dadaist work.'
 The poetry of Wilfred Owen displays a poetic and realistic sense of the grotesque horror of war and the human cost of brutal conflict.
 Poems such as Spring Offensive and Greater Love combined images of beauty with shocking brutality and violence in order to produce a sense of the grotesque clash of opposites.
 In a similar fashion, Ernst Friedrich (1894–1967), founder of the Berlin Peace Museum, an anarchist and a pacifist, was the author of War Against War (1924) which used grotesque photographs of mutilated victims of the First World War in order to campaign for peace.

-Southern Gothic is a genre frequently identified with grotesques and William Faulkner is often cited as the ringmaster.
+Southern Gothic is a genre frequently identified with grotesques and William Faulkner is often cited as the leading exponent.
 Flannery O'Connor wrote, "Whenever I'm asked why Southern writers particularly have a penchant for writing about freaks, I say it is because we are still able to recognize one" (Some Aspects of the Grotesque in Southern Fiction, 1960).
 In O'Connor's often-anthologized short story A Good Man Is Hard to Find, the Misfit, a serial killer, is clearly a maimed soul, utterly callous to human life, but driven to seek the truth.
 The less obvious grotesque is the polite, doting grandmother who is unaware of her own astonishing selfishness.
-Another oft-cited example of the grotesque from O'Connor's work is her short story entitled A Temple Of The Holy Ghost.
-The American novelist, Raymond Kennedy is another author associated with the literary tradition of the grotesque.
+Another oft-cited example of the grotesque from O'Connor's work is her short story entitled A Temple of the Holy Ghost.
+The American novelist Raymond Kennedy is another author associated with the literary tradition of the grotesque.